 “He was a little old man with a cane,” my 10-year-old grandfather Harry wrote in his journal.

-Forty years before that meeting, Daniel Decatur Emmett (1815-1904) was a vaudeville performer with Bryant’s Minstrels, a troupe of white musicians performing in black face, an accepted performance style in the 1850’s.
+Forty years before that meeting, Daniel Decatur Emmett (1815-1904) was a vaudeville performer with Bryant’s Minstrels, a troupe of white musicians performing in blackface, an unfortunately acceptable performance style in the 1850’s.
 They performed Emmett’s song “Dixie” for the first time at Mechanics’ Hall in New York City on April 4, 1859.

 To Emmett’s life-long dismay, the song became an indefatigable symbol of nostalgia for the defeated Confederacy and the Old South.